Cone sisters: Art collecting and connections

 The Cone sisters were friends of literary figures such as Gertrude Stein and Alice B. Toklas.
 Their social circle included French artist Henri Matisse and Spanish painter Pablo Picasso.
-Etta began purchasing art in 1898, when she was given $300 by a brother to brighten up the family home.
+Etta began purchasing art in 1898, when she was given $300 by a brother to decorate the family home.
 Her purchase of five impressionistic paintings by Theodore Robinson began a lifetime of collecting.
 Her tastes at first tended toward the conservative, but one day in 1903, while the Cone sisters were on a European holiday, they visited Stein and her brother in Paris.
-Etta was introduced to Picasso followed by Matisse the next year, marking the beginning of her lifelong love of his art.
-The relationship the Cone sisters developed with Matisse over the years was so close he referred to them as "my two Baltimore ladies."
+Etta was introduced to Picasso, followed by Matisse the next year, marking the beginning of her lifelong love of his art.
+The relationship the Cone sisters developed with Matisse was so close he referred to them as "my two Baltimore ladies."
 Matisse once did a sketch of Etta.